pytorch/audio/docs/source/installation.rst

 * `FFmpeg <https://ffmpeg.org>`_.

   Required to use :py:mod:`torchaudio.io` module.
-  TorchAudio official binary distributions are compatible with FFmpeg 5.
+  TorchAudio official binary distributions are compatible with FFmpeg 4.1 to 4.4.
-  If you need to use FFmpeg 6, please build TorchAudio from source.
+  If you need to use FFmpeg 5, please build TorchAudio from source.

 * `sentencepiece <https://pypi.org/project/sentencepiece/>`_